rdalarsen/Souvenarius/README.md

 - Offline viewing of souvenirs with Room database used as cache
 - Multi-user support
 - Complete CRUD support for managing Souvenirs
-- Useful and visually appealing Material Design UI patterns such as auto-hiding Toolbar and a floating action button
+- Useful and visually appealing Material Design UI patterns such as auto-hiding Toolbar and a Floating Action Button

 #### Technical features